 IPS: You mentioned public investment in the agrifood sector is not enough.
 What is the FAO Investment Centre doing to mobilise financing?

-We also work with the European Union on blended finance, providing advisory services to enable €200 million (about $235m) in four blended investment vehicles.
-In Ghana, we work with an instrument called AgriFI that provided $2.5m in secured loans to a local agritech company.
+We also work with the European Union on blended finance, providing advisory services to enable €200 million in four blended investment vehicles.
+In Ghana, we worked with an instrument called AgriFI that provided $2.5 million in secured loans to a local agritech company.
 Finally, FAO’s Hand-in-Hand Initiative, guided by advanced geospatial data, helped present $17 billion in agrifood investment opportunities at last year’s investment forum, improving food security and climate resilience for hundreds of millions.

 IPS: What are some strategic areas for the FAO Investment Centre’s support this year?

 Manssouri: First, in Africa, we will focus on agrifood jobs and inclusive growth.
-Nearly one in two babies is born in Africa.
-This means there will be a growing population that is very young on the continent.
+There will be a growing population that is very young on the continent.

 Many young people will struggle to find quality jobs.
 We are intensifying efforts to create meaningful agrifood jobs along value chains and promote future generations of agrifood professionals through training and education.